jmduke/arcana.computer/writing/_miscellany/this-site.md

 ### Etymology

-Why is this site called "arcana dot computer"?
-That is a somewhat odd name.
+Why is this site called "arcana dot computer", you ask?
+That is a somewhat odd name!
+Why wouldn't you just do firstnamelastname.com, and dispense with all this weird "naming your personal website" nonsense?

 Honestly, there's no good reason.
 I have a bad habit of buying silly domain names and this was one of them.
+In a prior life, I [wrote a newsletter](https://newsletter.jmduke.com) called Minor Arcana; the word "arcana" has always felt a little fun and incongruous to me, perhaps indicative of my slightly askew relationship with technology. [^7]

 ### Prior art